homekube/homekube/docs/cert-manager.md

 [![](images/ico/book_16.png) restricitve rate-limits](https://letsencrypt.org/docs/rate-limits/) about the usage
 of its production endpoint so you better double-check with the staging-endpoint.

-The production manifest are the same as staging except that:
+The production manifests are the same as staging except that:
 * the acme server endpoint `https://acme-staging-v02.api.letsencrypt.org/directory`
 is replaced by `https://acme-v02.api.letsencrypt.org/directory`
 * all other occurrences of ``staging`` are replace by ``prod``